-I have a Dolphin pool cleaner which does a great job of cleaning my pool under normal circumstances.
-Athough it will trap any algae dust it picks up as it cleans (with a set of fine filters in the cleaner) I do not actually use it when I have algae dust to remove.
+I have a Dolphin pool cleaner that does a great job of cleaning my pool under normal circumstances.
+Although it will trap any algae dust it picks up as it cleans (with a set of fine filters in the cleaner) I do not actually use it when I have algae dust to remove.

-The reason is that when a robotic pool cleaner moves around it actually moves quite a lot of water.
+The reason is that when a robotic pool cleaner moves around it actually pushes out quite a lot of water.
 This water movement disturbs the fine particles of algae dust that then float in the water for some time before coming to rest on the bottom of the pool again.

 You then have to run the robotic pool cleaner through another cleaning cycle (or perhaps more than one) to finally get rid of all of the algae dust.

 It is much quicker, in the long run, to manually vacuum to waste.

-Can you use an automatic pool cleaner to remove alage dust?
+Can you use an automatic pool cleaner to remove algae dust?

 Automatic pool cleaners generally do not disturb the water too much as they clean they would probably do a good job of removing the algae dust.

 However, as you would still need to use the waste setting on the filter, the pool’s water level is likely to drop substantially before the pool cleaner had covered the entire bottom of the pool (or even half of the bottom).
 So manually vacuuming to waste would be the best method.